bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

     tests, use ``node make test:integration``.

     If you want to only run a specific test, use the ``-k`` argument and supply a search string.
 The search string is case-sensitive.
-The BokehJS testing suite tries to match your search string to the strings defined in the code's ``describe()`` and ``it()`` functions.
+The BokehJS testing framework tries to match your search string to the strings defined in the code's ``describe()`` and ``it()`` functions.
 For example: